JasonL1422/AFM-IR-ratiomap-v2/README.md

 # AFM-IR-ratiomap-v2
 * This Mathematica script is to plot the ratio map of AFM-IR amplitude collected at different wavenumbers, which is not available in NanoScope software.
+Contact: jongcheol1422@gmail.com
 <img src="https://github.com/JasonL1422/AFM-IR-ratiomap-v2/blob/main/example.png" width="1200"/> </a>
 * Difference from version 1 is:
   1. The input files are .txt files (not .csv).